Becksteinlab/scipy-2023-mdakits/abstract.md

-# MDAKits: A Framework for Robust and Accessible Molecular Simulation Analysis
+# MDAKits: A Framework for FAIR-Compliant Molecular Simulation Analysis

 ## Abstract